-These pages are designed to provide parents information on alcohol abuse prevention efforts at Virginia Tech.
-You will find a number of suggestions regarding what you can do to protect your students from negative consequences resulting from alcohol use.
+These pages are designed to provide information on alcohol abuse prevention efforts at Virginia Tech.
+You will find a number of suggestions regarding what you can do to prevent negative consequences resulting from alcohol use.
 If, after exploring this site, you would like further information or have questions concerning alcohol abuse prevention at Virginia Tech, please contact Hokie Wellness at 540-231-2233.

 Alcohol Judicial Policy and Practice